UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 * Screwdrivers
 * Cable stripper, e.g. *Knipex 12 40 2000.* In principle, this is optional, but you will need to strip a lot of cables, so this is highly recommended.
 * Heat gun, e.g. *Bosch GHG 20-63 Professional.* This is also optional, but if you want to use shrink tubing to insulate and mark cables, you need one.
 * Crimp tong.
 This is only required if you intend to solder the connections instead of clamping them together.
+Due to the large number of connections, we strongly advise against soldering them.
 * 3D printer

 ### PC components